How to Become a Meter Readers, Utilities in New Hampshire

 Obtain New Hampshire licensure or certification

 New Hampshire may require specific licensing or professional certification for meter readers, utilitiess.
-Requirements vary by state — contact the New Hampshire Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the New Hampshire Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in New Hampshire

-New Hampshire employs 40 meter readers, utilities.
+New Hampshire has an active job market for meter readers, utilities.

 Meter Readers, Utilities careers in other states